Sipaling-SKS/resumid/README.md

 ---

 ## Future Plans
-- **Business Processes and Monetization:** Integrate the platform with Web 2 technology for a seamless user experience, broader adoption, and sustainable monetization opportunities.
-- **Web 3 Payment Integration:** Explore Web 3-based payment features, including ICP top-up, for enhanced transaction ease and user flexibility.
+- **Automatic Profile Builder:** An intelligent feature that automatically generates a personalized profile from an uploaded CV.
+This will streamline onboarding, save users time, and ensure profile accuracy for better resume analysis.
-- **Exclusive Access to Premium Resume Templates:** Provide professional resume templates exclusively for subscribers, ensuring premium features for members only.
+- **Exclusive Access to Premium Resume Templates:** Access to professional resume templates available exclusively to subscribed users, ensuring premium features are reserved for members only.
-- **Blockchain Job Portal:** A blockchain-based job portal connecting users with companies and enabling automated matching between user resumes and company needs.
+- **Blockchain Job Portal:** A blockchain-based job portal that connects users with companies and enables automatic matching between user resumes and company needs.
+- **Gamified Referral & Rewards:**  Implement a gamified system that rewards users with tokens for active participation, such as inviting friends, updating profiles, or receiving endorsements.
+- **Promotion:** The platform will introduce a dedicated Promotion feature, offering monthly challenges such as “Best Resume Score.”
+Winners will receive vouchers, token rewards, or complimentary premium access, designed to enhance user engagement and provide additional value to the overall user experience.